In Spreadsheet.com, values in User columns can be assigned with formulas just like any other text strings.

-Many of Spreadsheet.com's unique data types (including the User data type) can be assigned with formulas.
-Combining formulas with the user data type, allows you to create complex logic to assign user, possibly referencing other cells, or even have your worksheets change user automatically based on results from other worksheets.
+Many of Spreadsheet.com's unique data types like the User data type can be assigned with formulas.
+Combining formulas with the User data type allows you to create complex logic to determine which Users to assign, or even have your worksheets change based on changes to data in other worksheets.

 You can create formulas in User cells the same way you would input a formula anywhere else – by typing directly in the cell or by using the formula bar above the worksheet header.

 In order to use formulas in User cells, Strict must be turned off.
 For a formula to output a User value, your formula must reference an existing User cell as an output and not the explicit text string that matches the User value.